 Water, plumbing and bathroom fittings

 Repair category 1

-Notes At the time of inspection there was a drip to the external overflow pipe.
-We have been advised that this was caused by the recent pressuring of the hot water system.
+Notes From the limits of our inspection there was no evidence of water leakage or spillage.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system is in full working order and is assumed to be regularly serviced and maintained.